How Do You Scrap A Refrigerator?

 Step By Step Guide To Scrapping A Refrigerator

-1. First when scrapping a refrigerator make sure you have the right equipment and transportation to move a refrigerator.
-Be careful when picking it up, always be sure to use your legs to lift to prevent throwing your back out.
-It may help if you have a helping hand too.
+1. First, when scrapping a refrigerator, ensure you have the right equipment and transportation to move a refrigerator.
+Be careful when picking it up; always lift with your legs to prevent throwing your back out.
+It may help if you have a helping hand and a hand truck too.

-3. Now that your fridge is drained you can begin dissembling it for the different scrap parts inside.
+3. Now that your fridge is drained, you can begin dissembling it for the different scrap parts inside.
 First, you will want to remove the back of the fridge (if there is one) with a power drill.
-Once you do that you will be able to see the guts of the appliance.
-There should be a large sealed unit and some wires.
+Once you do that, you will be able to see the guts of the appliance.
+There should be a sizeable sealed unit and some wires.

 4. Cut the power cord and any other wires that may be attached to the backside of the fridge.
 You can stick those in your copper wire pile.

-5. After you can remove the sealed unit with a power drill.
-It is probably bolted down but once you remove it you will see why.
-An average sealed unit can weigh around 30lbs. from a fridge.
-If you want to scrap a sealed unit for the copper inside it can be difficult to break open the steel casing, but we suggest scrapping it as a whole unit.
+5. After, you can remove the sealed unit with a power drill.
+It is probably bolted down, but once you remove it, you will see why.
+An average sealed unit from a fridge can weigh around 30 lbs.
+If you want to scrap a sealed unit for the copper inside, breaking open the steel casing can be difficult, but we suggest scrapping it as a whole unit.

-6. You should have clipped the copper tubing around the sealed unit and the back of the fridge.
-Those pieces of copper pipe can be placed in your #2 or dirty copper pile.
-While they may have no solder or paint, the oil residue on the inside of the copper tubes will make it a #2 copper price at your local scrap yard.
+6. You can cut the copper tubing around the sealed unit and the back of the fridge.
+These pieces of tubing will likely be graded as #2 copper tubing or dirty copper.
+While they may have no solder or paint, the oil residue inside the copper tubes will make it a #2 copper price at your local scrap yard.

-8. You can also scrap the frame of the fridge for steel, stainless steel, and aluminum.
-The inside of the fridge is usually plastic on the side, but the shelving could be steel so be sure to remove those.
-Have your magnet handy to see what metals you have, steel the magnet will stick.
+8. You can also scrap the fridge frame for steel, stainless steel, and aluminum.
+The fridge’s inside is usually plastic on the side, but the shelving could be steel, so be sure to remove those.
+Have your magnet handy to see what kinds of metals you have.

-1. Something else to think about, courtesy of iScrapper Corey, is that if the fridge has a freezer and icemaker, the coil inside can be considered a Cast Aluminum.
+Something else to think about is that if the fridge has a freezer and icemaker, the coil inside can be considered Cast Aluminum.

-9. Be sure to keep everything separate when heading to the scrap yard and your yard will be able to sort through your materials.
+Keep everything separate when heading to the scrap yard; your yard can sort through your materials.
 If you decide to scrap the fridge as a whole unit, be sure to get the freon removed.